RetroDude128/basic-clicker-10-line-c64/README.md

 Game description:

 BASIC Clicker is a simple game replicating the feel of clicker games in 10 lines of BASIC.
 Pressing the Z key increments the points by the upgrades + 1, and pressing F1 trades 5 points for an upgrade, the UI being quite basic, with the name of the game at the top of the screen and the points and upgrades being below the name.
+And yes, you can pay for upgrades with having less than 5 points

 The code: